Skip to content

 Exchange streams implement bidirectional streaming where the client sends batches and the server responds with one output batch per input batch.

-import { type RecordBatch } from "apache-arrow";
+import { type RecordBatch } from "@query-farm/apache-arrow";

 const protocol = new Protocol("MyService");